se-edu/learningresources/contents/kotlin/NullSafety.md

 Author: [Pan Haozhe](https://github.com/Haozhe321)

 # Overview
 Another part of this book chapter gives an introduction to Kotlin.
-This particular piece aims to discuss the null safety feature in Kotlin, and what was previously missing in Java.
+This piece aims to discuss the null safety feature in Kotlin, and what was previously missing in Java.

 # The Billion Dollar Mistake
 “I call it my billion-dollar mistake.
 It was the invention of the null reference…My goal was to ensure that all use of references should be absolutely safe, with **checking performed automatically by the compiler**.
 But I couldn't resist the temptation to put in a null reference, simply because it was so easy to implement.”